JJ/hoborg/text/text.md

 he gave me a burlap bag stuffed with clanking things and sent me on my way.

 I was then at a loss.
-And Rufus could leave any time now.
+Rufus could leave any time now.
 And then I remembered Tracy.

 *revise and write*